akechi-haruka/LAHEE/README.txt

 Game hash defitions must be placed in <root>\<Data>\<gameid>-<optional_label>.zzz
  - Every line should depict one valid hash for this game+achievement set combo Progress is saved in <root>\User\<username>.json

+Note that the Game ID from the file name itself will override the Game ID that is stored inside the .json itself.
+This allows you to easily merge sets.